vdb86/Cathode/README.md

 ## Cathode Remote (Android companion)

-The companion app pairs with Cathode over your local network (scan a QR code or type a PIN - no accounts, no cloud).
+The companion app [Cathode Remote](https://github.com/vdb86/Cathode-remote) pairs with Cathode over your local network (scan a QR code or type a PIN - no accounts, no cloud).
 Once paired it acts as a D-pad remote, a keyboard for search, and a playback controller with a now-playing readout.
 Its best trick: **share a YouTube link to it and the video plays on your HTPC** - the